estelle/flexbox/draft/01_flexbox.md

 ## Learning Flexbox

 Flexbox is a parent and child relationship.
-Flexbox is activated by declaring `display: flex;` or `display: inline-flex;` on an element that then becomes a flex container.
-These two values for `display` set an element as a flexbox container, arranging its children within the space provided.
-The items within this flex container are now flex items.
-A non-empty element which has been converted into a flex container by having its `display` property set to `flex` or `inline-flex` controls the layout of its children.
+Flexbox layout is activated by declaring `display: flex;` or `display: inline-flex;` on an element which then becomes a flex container, arranging its children within the space provided and controls their layout.
+The children of this flex container become flex items.

 Flexbox works on an axis grid system.
-With flexbox you add CSS property values to a container element indicating how the children should be laid out.
+With flexbox you add CSS property values to a flex container element indicating how the children, the flex items, should be laid out.
 The children can be laid out from left to right, right to left, top to bottom or even bottom to top.
-Children of the flex container can be laid out side by side on a single line, or allowed, or even forced, to be wrapped onto multiple lines.
+The flex items are laid out side by side on a single line, or allowed, or even forced, to be wrapped onto multiple lines based on the flex containers flex property values.
 These children can be visually displayed as defined by the source order, reversed, or rearranged to any order of your choosing.

-Should the children of your flex container not fill up the entire _main-axis_ (width or height) of the container, there are flexbox properties dictating how to handle any extra space, preserved space or distributing it between the children.
-When preserved, you can group the children to the left, the right, or centered, or you can spread them out, defining how the space is spread out either between or around the children.
+Should the children of your flex container not fill up the entire _main-axis_ (width or height) of the container, there are flexbox properties dictating how to handle the extra space, including preserving the space or distributing it between the children.
+When space is preserved, you can group the children to the left, the right, or centered, or you can spread them out, defining how the space is spread out either between or around the children.

-You can grow the children to take up all the available space.
-You can tell the children to grow by distributing the extra space evenly or proportionally, dictating how the extra space is distributed among the children.
+You can grow the children to take up all the available space by distributing that extra space among one, some or all of the flex items.
+You get to dictate how the children to grow by distributing the extra space evenly, proportionally or by set amounts.
 The children can be aligned with respect to their container or each other, to the bottom, top or center of the container or stretched out to fill the container.
 Regardless of the difference in length among sibling container content, with flexbox you can make all the siblings the same size with a single CSS declaration.

-If there isn't enough space to contain all the children, there are flexbox properties you can employ to dictate how the children should shrink to fit within their containing block.
+If there isn't enough space to contain all the children, there are flexbox properties you can employ to dictate how the children should shrink to fit within their container.

 Flexbox defines a formatting context along with properties to control layout.
 When you set an element to be laid out as a flexible box, it will only flex its immediate children, and not further descendants.
 However, you can make those descendants flexible boxes as well, enabling some really complex layouts.
 An element that has both a parent and a child can be both a flex container and a flex item.

 Elements that aren't flexed, and are also not-absolutely positioned, have layout calculations biased to block and inline flow directions.
 Flex layout, on the other hand, is biased to the flex directions.
 The `flex-flow` value determines how content is mapped to the top, right, bottom, left, along a horizontal or vertical axes and by width and height.

 Once you set an element to be a flex container, its children follow the flexbox rules for layout instead of the standard block, inline and inline-block rules.
 Within a flex container items line up on the "main-axis".
 The _main-axis_ can either be horizontal or vertical so you can arrange items into columns or rows.
-The main axis takes on the directionality set via the writing-mode: this will be discussed in depth later on.
+The main axis takes on the directionality set via the writing-mode: this _main-axis_ concept will be discussed in depth later on.

 In the next sections we'll cover how to make a flex container using the `display` property, then explain the various flex container properties to distribute and align flex items within the flex container.
 Once we've covered the properties applied to the flex container, we'll colver the properties applied directly to the flex items.
 We'll learn how to make the children of flex containers shrink and grow, and we'll discuss the properties applied to the those children that enable them to override the distribution and alignment globally set on all the flex items by the parent flex container.
+We've also included several flex box use cases.

 ### The `display` property